Call us now:

 While multinational firms can set up regional hubs apart from their principal place of business, these satellite offices require minimal legal paperwork.
 To operate a regional division, a company must simply notify Thailand’s Department of Business Development of its formation.
 Financial reports are then submitted to the agency within five months of the fiscal year’s conclusion.
 Furthermore, all non-Thai personnel stationed at such locations must acquire employment authorization.
 Generating income is prohibited for regional workplaces.
 Additionally, foreigners receive tax documents forcing payment of levies on all remuneration received while residing in the country.
 Not only do supplementary branches enable closer contact with localized clients, their establishment involves relaxed registration demands compared to wholly foreign-owned subsidiaries.

-There are several key steps to properly establish a company in Thailand under Thailand law.
-As such, when incorporating a new business entity, careful consideration of the following points is imperative to avoid complications both during and after formation:
+There are several key steps required by the Thai law for a company registration in Thailand.
+As such, when incorporating a new business entity, careful consideration of the following points is imperative to avoid complications both during and after formation

 Next, potential shareholders must formally subscribe to and purchase the offered shares, with the lead promoter subscribing to at least one share.
 Upon complete share subscription, the promoter(s) must promptly convene the mandatory initial shareholders’ meeting.
 This assembly endorses promoter compensation and determines preferred share classes if applicable, adopts the standard company bylaws, and elects the inaugural board of directors and auditor.